 Reading the Report

-9. The order-by date is depicted for items that have standard lead time set.
+- The order-by date is depicted for items that have standard lead time set.
+Note that this is only shown in “Calendar Timeline” mode.

 The primary indication in each cell of the body of the shortage report is the quantity of material that is required.
 These cells are arranged in columns based on the Timeline mode selected in the MSR settings.